-According to the Migration Code of the Republic of Azerbaijan, dated 2 July 2013, in addition to diplomatic and service visas intended for official visits, there are several types of entry visas provided, including for labor, work, tourism, sports and other types of activity.
-Entry visas are divided into single entry-exit (valid from three days to three months), double entry-exit and multiple entry (valid from 6 months to two years).
+The Migration Code of the Republic of Azerbaijan, dated 2 July 2013, sets out that, in addition to diplomatic and service visas intended for official visits, there are several types of entry visas possible, including for labor, work, tourism, sports and other types of activity.
+Entry visas are divided into single entry-exit (valid from three days to three months), double entry-exit and multiple entry (valid from six months to two years).
 Currently, with few exceptions, visitors must obtain visas from the country of departure prior to arrival in Azerbaijan.
 It is also a good idea to have an invitation letter from a business in Azerbaijan available for presentation.

-In order to obtain a multiple-entry visa, an invitation letter from a business in Azerbaijan is required by the embassy granting the visa.
-Formalities for submitting invitation letters differ from one embassy to another-sometimes these may be delivered by fax or e-mail from the enterprise (or even by hand by the applicant) directly to the embassy, but in other cases the embassy may require that the invitation letter be sent to the visa-issuing embassy via the Azerbaijani Ministry of Foreign Affairs.
-In still other cases, the Ministry of Foreign Affairs advises that the applicant must arrive in Azerbaijan using a single-entry visa and then apply personally to the Consular Department of the Ministry in Baku to be issued a multiple-entry visa.
+In order to obtain a multiple-entry visa, an invitation letter from a business in Azerbaijan is required by the Azerbaijani embassy granting the visa.
+Formalities for submitting invitation letters vary from one embassy to another - sometimes these can be delivered directly to the embassy by fax or email from the enterprise (or even delivered by the applicant in person), but in other cases the embassy may require the invitation letter to be sent to the visa-issuing embassy via the Azerbaijani Ministry of Foreign Affairs.
+In still other cases, the Ministry of Foreign Affairs advises that the applicant must arrive in Azerbaijan using a single-entry visa and then apply in person to the Consular Department of the Ministry of Foreign Affairs in Baku to be issued a multiple-entry visa.